-You may be planning to create your own websites or host business applications on a web server, and have heard of the term “dedicated IP”.
-Most websites are hosted on shared IP addresses, but it is becoming increasingly popular for businesses - and even individuals to get their hands on a dedicated IP address.
+You may be planning to create your own websites or host business applications on a web server and have heard of the term “dedicated IP”.
+Most websites are hosted on shared IP addresses, but it is becoming increasingly popular for businesses and individuals to get their hands on a dedicated IP address.
 The main reason is to use it for all their websites and domains and keep them separated from other entities.

 But what exactly is a dedicated IP, and what are the benefits of getting one?

 That is what we’ll be looking at in this blog post, and we’ll cover: